kawu/hhu-dl-materials-2019/sgd/README.md

 overview](overview-adam).
 As far as I know, Adam is the default choice as far as training neural networks is concerned.

 **Note**.
-You may at some point encounter options such as ,,SGD with momentum should be used for task A, Adam for task B'', etc.  Take such statements with a grain of salt.
+You may at some point encounter opinions such as ,,SGD with momentum should be used for task A, Adam for task B'', etc.  Take such statements with a grain of salt.
 As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that